ParFourGolf/ParFourCodeExercise/README.md

 6. **Separation of Concerns:** The business logic and state management of the app should be handled in a separate file.
 Similarly, all data storage-related logic should be in a separate file.
 The input field state can be stored anywhere.

 7. **Styling:** Style the app similarly to the provided screenshot.
 Exact matching is not required.
-Feel free to add a bottom margin to achieve spacing between notes.
+Feel free to add a bottom margin to achieve spacing between elements.

 ![alt text](screenshot.png "Screenshot")